spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers/jenkins/_index.md

     property files.

 ## Build Artifacts
 Jenkins has the ability to save files from a build as a build artifacts.
-These objects could be compiled binaries or kubernetes manifests or any other outputs created as part of the build process.
+These objects could be compiled binaries or kubernetes manifests or any other artifact created as part of the build process.

 Best practice dictates that these artifacts should be uploaded to a dedicated artifact repository such as GCR, DockerHub, Artifactory, Maven etc, however sometimes it's easier to store the artifact as part of the build output.